meshery/meshery/docs/pages/project/ci-build-and-release.md

          < Name of the pre-requisite job >

-4. There should be an infinite token passed in:
+4. There should be an infinite token passed in: (Or else local provider will be used)

 ---
       ...